GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 - Refer to the [SAML Identity Provider (IDP) documentation](../admin-guide/saml.md) for configuring your Gluu SAML IDP for SSO

 !!!Note
-    If the SaaS application in question does not already support SAML or OpenID Connect, our best advice is find a similar product or provider that does integrate with your standards-based security infrastructure.
+    If the target application does not already support SAML or OpenID Connect, our best advice is find a similar product or provider that does support one of these open web standards for single sign-on (SSO).